artus-analysis/Sherivf/README.md

 It is a wrapper script, i.e. it mainly executes other commands in a convenient way for the user.
 It has different modes which are detailed below.
 After checkout, when using the default configuration, you can skip the *Integration* and *Warmup* steps.
-Always make sure you are in the SheRivF directory and have sourced the ini script:
+Always make sure you are in the Sherivf directory and have sourced the ini script:

-    cd SheRivF
+    cd Sherivf
     . scripts/ini_sherivf.sh